algolia/sphinx-docsearch/docs/configuration.md

 - **`docsearch_container`** (default `#docsearch`)

-  The HTML element where the search input is added.
+  The ID of the HTML element where the search input is added.
-  By default, the DocSearch input is added to the HTML element with the id `docsearch`.
+  By default, the DocSearch input is added to the HTML element with the ID `docsearch`.
   You can change this setting if you're using a different theme.

 - **`docsearch_placeholder`** (default: `Search`):